-The Art of David Tuber-

 I've directed stop-motion, traditional, and live-action.
 I like to get heavily involved with the preproduction creative process, focussing especially on tone.
 Once we get to production, I'm all about finding it together though collaboration.
 This is key, and ideas are always the answer.
 I truly love directing; from the endless problems to the even more endless inventive solutions.

 I've always found great satisfaction in writing for television and film.
 My strengths lean towards comedy writing, sketch comedy, punch-up, etc. However, I also have a knack for finding the heart of a story, character, scene, and presenting it in a natural, unforced way.
 The stories I enjoy most as an audience and writer are, if I may be so cliche, the ones that make you laugh and make you cry.

 *Scripts, sketches, punch-up, and other material available upon request.

-I've been storyboarding for over 13 years on various animated and live-action television shows, features, commercials, and music videos.
+I've been storyboarding for 18+ years on various animated and live-action television shows, features, commercials, and music videos.
 My strengths lean towards comedy, horror, and delivering a lot of heart.
 My favorite part of figuring out story is group collaboration.
 It's honestly one of my favorite things; to have a nugget of an idea made better by bouncing it off of the others in the room and crafting the story into something entertaining.

 -Personal, Professional, and Political-